-With his latest, sure-to-be-controversial film Batman v Superman: Dawn of Justice set to release this Friday, I’ve looked back at Snyder’s filmography and ranked his films from worst to best.
+With Justice League now in theaters, I’ve looked back at Snyder’s filmography and ranked his films from worst to best.
 Along the way, I discuss what makes him such an exciting yet frustrating visionary.

 Sucker Punch is, at best, a woefully misguided feminist treatise.
 At worst, it’s an unbearable slog of total hypocrisy drenched in empty machismo.